Tag Archive | gratitude

 1:15 PM Loaded the kids into the car and took them up to the hill for their afternoon session.

-2:50 PM Put Molly into the car and tried to pull out of parking space.
+2:50 PM Put Kid2 into the car and tried to pull out of parking space.
 Stuck.
 For once someone ACTUALLY STOPPED and pushed me out.
 Yay!

-3:00 PM Picked Ben up and drove back down the hill.
+3:00 PM Picked Kid1 up and drove back down the hill.
 Discovered that the entrance to the private road had been blocked by the municipal plow.
-Tried to dig it out with Ben’s ski.
+Tried to dig it out with Kid1’s ski.
 Municipal plow drove by, presumably laughing at me.

-3:15 PM Drove back up to the ski hill and explained the situation, and asked to borrow a shovel.
+3:15 PM Drove back up to the ski hill, explained the situation, and shakily asked to borrow a shovel.
 Lady at the desk said, “Oh my!
 You’re about to have a breakdown, aren’t you?”
 Burst into tears.
 She had a girl take me out to find the shovel.
 Girl said comfortingly, “Oh, well…it could be worse though.”
 I said, “True.
-I could be facing charges for having kicked in your stupid teeth, you utter moron… Uh-huh.”
+I could be facing charges for having kicked in your stupid teeth, you thoughtless walnut… Uh-huh.”

 3:25-3:40 PM Shoveled out the road, stopping to give thumbs up to Jerks #3-12, who drove by without stopping.
 Special honourable mention to Giant Jerkwad Supreme in the pick-up truck with the plow attachment who could have done it for me in one pass.
 Drove home to the chalet.
 Backed into parking space.
 Pretty sure I’m stuck again but no longer care.